 However, for the creative souls who love starting metal & woodwork projects, this is a golden opportunity too fun to pass down.

 Some of our ideas require metalwork and woodwork knowledge, while others are less challenging.
-Hopefully, you will find an idea that suits your skillset.
+Hopefully, you will find an idea that suits your skill set.
 So, without further ado, let’s dive right in.

 What To Do With Old Circular Saw Blades – 5 Best Ideas

-The easiest way that we can think of to deal with old circular sawblades is to take them to a scrapyard, give it to someone who loves metal work or donate it to schools for woodshop classes.
+The easiest way that we can think of to deal with old circular sawblades is to take them to a scrapyard, give them to someone who loves metal work or donate it to schools for woodshop classes.

 But if you want to put in more effort and exercise your creativity, there are so many artsy ways of upcycling your circular saw blade and making them into decorative pieces.
-Moreover, you can also transform them to other tools that can be used for another few years.
+Moreover, you can also transform them into other tools that can be used for another few years.
 By getting prolonged use out of the blade, you help the environment out as well.

 Here are some of the ideas that we loved the most.

 Although a fairly common idea, its execution takes some skills.
-However, it is rudimentary enough that anyone with some knowledge of metal work can make a good enough knife.
+However, it is rudimentary enough that anyone with some knowledge of metalwork can make a good enough knife.
 Here are the steps of making a kitchen knife from an old circular saw blade.

 To begin, scope out the usable part of the circular saw blade.
 Avoid spots with heavy rusting & weakened or broken metal.
-Keeping the available area in mind, make a knife design and sketch it onto a paper.
+Keeping the available area in mind, make a knife design and sketch it onto a piece of paper.
 You can make the knife as big or little as you want as long as there is enough usable portion in the old circular saw blade.

 Stick the paper onto the circular saw where you want to cut it.
 Following the pattern, use a circular saw to cut your blade.
 You now need to smoothen the rough edges with a file or grinder.

 Now, the handle.
-Grab two chunks of wood with at least ¼ inches depth.
+Grab two chunks of wood at least ¼ inches depth.
 After placing the blade between the wood pieces, trace the desired pattern on them for the handle.
 Using a scroll saw, carve out the pieces.
 Make three holes at convenient spots that pierce through both pieces of wood and the blade.

 Time to fix the blade and handle.
 However, it is important to clear off any rust or dirt, so sand the blade thoroughly to restore it to its old shiny self.
 Sharpen the edge again with a grinder.
 It is a good idea to apply rust-proof solutions like Ferric Chloride on the blade.